-Citizen organisations are under 4 laws in Pakistan: the Voluntary Social Welfare Agencies (Registration and Control) Ordinance, 1961; the Societies Registration Act, 1860; the Companies Ordinance, 1984; and the Trust Act II, 1882.
-The Federal Ministry of Economic Affairs coordinates international donor assistance to Pakistan which is also channelled into non-profits.
+Citizen organisations are regulated under four laws in Pakistan: the Voluntary Social Welfare Agencies (Registration and Control) Ordinance, 1961; the Societies Registration Act, 1860; the Companies Ordinance, 1984; and the Trust Act II, 1882.
+The Federal Ministry of Economic Affairs coordinates international donor assistance to Pakistan, which is also channelled into nonprofits.

-60% of the NGOs are registered under the Societies Registration Act, 1860 which is one of the lenient laws as far as registration and accounting and audit requirements are concerned.
+60% of the NGOs are registered under the Societies Registration Act, 1860, which is one of the lenient laws as far as registration and accounting and audit requirements are concerned.

 Much like the unbridled freedom of the media, lack of implementation of rule of law in Pakistan also means that voluntary organisations, NGOs and citizens groups, etc., enjoy unbridled freedom.
 While in theory, Pakistan's Federal Ministry of Economic Affairs sanctions all foreign aid coming into Pakistan, where that money is spent, whether this is disclosed or audited is not actively followed.
-Any rules that make it binding on NGOs to declare local or foreign funding or to get their accounts audited are not enforced.
+Rules that make it binding on NGOs to declare local or foreign funding or to get their accounts audited are not enforced.

-In the neighbouring India, a flourishing, uninterrupted democracy, NGOs and voluntary groups have to declare their sources of fund regularly while it is considered more difficult by all foreign donor agencies, compared to Pakistan, to establish their offices and operations in India due to a set practice of rules laid out by the Indian state.
+In neighbouring India, a flourishing, uninterrupted democracy, NGOs and voluntary groups have to declare their sources of funding regularly, while it is considered more difficult by all foreign donor agencies, compared to

-Interestingly, during 2011, Israel's Knesset approved an important transparency measure which now requires NGOs and aid providers to issue quarterly reports disclosing any foreign funding and to state on their websites and in advertisements that they are foreignfunded.
+Pakistan, to establish their offices and operations in India due to rules laid out by the Indian state.
+Interestingly, during 2011, Israel's Knesset approved an important transparency measure which now requires NGOs and aid providers to issue quarterly reports disclosing any foreign funding and to state on their websites and in advertisements that they are foreign-funded.
 Moves have also been afoot in the Knesset to restrict foreign funding of NGOs.